keinronald/angular-todo-list/README.md

 # AngularTodoList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This is my first project with Angular.
+It was build after an tutorial.

 ### What i learned:
 * Importing data with a service